 Tender, succulent pieces of chicken marinated in an unbelievably delicious sauce for a dish that will have you coming back for more!!
 Chicken Marbella makes a great meal warm OR cold, and I played with this popular recipe to make it healthier!

-My good friend Jeneen turned me onto this recipe over ten years ago when food allergies where unheard of and massive amounts of sugar didn’t phase me a bit.
+My good friend Jeneen turned me onto this recipe over ten years ago when food allergies were unheard of and massive amounts of sugar didn’t phase me a bit.

 A famous recipe that originated in a cookbook called the The Silver Palate, this Chicken Marbella is well known and loved.